Watts Writers Workshop

 Poet K. Curtis Lyler of the Watts Writers Workshop, 1968.

-The Watts Writers Workshop was a creative writing group initiated by screenwriter Budd Schulberg in the wake of the devastating August 1965 Watts Riots in South Central Los Angeles (now South Los Angeles).
+The Watts Writers Workshop was a creative writing group initiated by screenwriter Budd Schulberg in the wake of the August 1965 Watts riots in South Central Los Angeles (now South Los Angeles).
 Schulberg later said: "In a small way, I wanted to help....
 The only thing I knew was writing, so I decided to start a writers' workshop."
 The group, which functioned from 1965 to 1973, was composed primarily of young African Americans in Watts and the surrounding neighborhoods.
 Early on, the Workshop included a theatrical component and one of the founders was the actor Yaphet Kotto.
 The group expanded its facilities and activities over the next several years with funding from the Rockefeller Foundation.
 Government files later revealed that the Workshop had been the target of covert operations by the FBI.
 Writers involved in the Workshop include Quincy Troupe, Samuel Harris Jr better known as Leumas Sirrah, Johnie Scott, Eric Priestley, Ojenke, Herbert Simmons, and Wanda Coleman, as well as the poetry group Watts Prophets.